oomlout/oomlout_oomp_builder/navigation/electronic/led/5_mm/white/part/readme.md

-# Electronic Led 5 Mm White
+# Electronic LED 5 mm White

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base